baer/ericbaer.com/content/emo-link.md

     .map(hexToBinary)
     .join("");

-  // The alphabet size determines the number of bits required to encode the
+  // The alphabet size determines the number of bits required to encode
-  // complete set.
+  // the complete set.
 The Unicode 15 Emoji set includes 4764 emojis.
-This
-  // requires either 12 bits to encode a slightly truncated set (2^12 =
+  // This requires either 12 bits to encode a slightly truncated set
-  // 4096), of 13 bits for the complete set.
-I've chosen to use 12 since
+  // (2^12 = 4096), of 13 bits for the complete set.
+I've chosen to use
-  // padding several thousand chars would considerably complicate the
+  // 12 since padding several thousand chars would considerably complicate
-  // problem for no real benefit const bitsPerEmoji = 12;
+  // the problem for no real benefit. const bitsPerEmoji = 12;

   // Convert the binary string to an emoji string using the emoji alphabet